 Bald-faced hornets (or many other common names reflecting its coloring) are native to north America and are actually wasps.
 They make elaborate standalone nests in trees but can also use the sides of buildings and can be common in urban areas.
 They are relatively large wasps (the queens can be > 1 inch and the workers usually range around 3/4 inch) but are easily distinguished from Asian giant hornets by their B&W coloring.
 Another common name is “bull wasp”, which reflects its aggressiveness and pest status.
 Importantly, they can spray an irritant from the stinger to the eyes of nest intruders.
 Nest removal should be performed by professionals with appropriate equipment.

 Photo credits – Nicole Wagner, Rutgers Center for Vector Biology.
 Thank you to Heather Mailler, Cooper Pest Control Solutions for saving the specimens for us.

 B. Yellowjacket from the top

-While the eastern yellow jacket (or yellowjacket) are significantly smaller than the hornets we are concerned about, the queens can reach 3/4 inch and they are active in late spring (now) so they may be confused with Asian giant hornets.
-Yellowjackets make their nests underground but they can be in busy recreational areas or even under buildings.
-Yellowjackets can be aggressive if they think the nests are threatened.
-Their name “maculifrons” refers to the markings on the face – see picture on the left above.
-The dark markings on the labrum (between the eyes above the mandibles) can be absent or can be quite variable (two dots, a triangle, a line).
-Other distinguishing features from the Asian giant hornet are the black dots on the yellow in the abdomen (picture on the right above).
+While yellowjackets (or yellow jackets) are significantly smaller than the hornets we are concerned about, the queens can reach 3/4 inch and they are active in late spring (now) so they may be confused with Asian giant hornets.
+Yellowjackets make their nests primarily underground but they can be in busy recreational areas, even under buildings and will make nests aboveground if needed (although usually still associated with houses or other human structures).
+Importantly, yellowjackets can be aggressive if they think the nests are threatened.

 Photo credits – Peter Nitzsche, Rutgers Department of Agriculture and Natural Resources